41002 County Center Drive #100

-The courthouse is open from 7:30 am to 4:00 pm, Monday through Friday, except court holidays.Types of Cases Heard at this Location:
+The clerk’s office at this location is currently open from 7:30 am to 2:00 pm, Monday - Friday (except court holidays).Types of Cases Heard at this Location:

 The Temecula Court is located in a county agency complex.
 There is ample public and handicapped parking adjacent to the court building as well as to the other county buildings.Court Phone Directory